Skip to main content

 Judicial review

-A judicial review claim can address the suitability of temporary or permanent accommodation, but because applicants have the right to an internal review and a County Court appeal, in most cases judicial review is an inappropriate route of challenge.[9]
+A judicial review claim can address the suitability of temporary or permanent accommodation.
+But because applicants have the right to an internal review and a County Court appeal, in most cases judicial review is an appropriate route of challenge.[11]

 Judicial review of suitability of interim accommodation